INSERTCOINS.press

 The strategic depth plateaus fairly quickly.
 Once you've understood the production chains and tile compatibilities, there are no more real surprises.
 Your first runs are captivating because you're discovering.
 Later ones are pleasant because they're comfortable.
 But the jump from "I'm learning" to "I've mastered it" is a little short, and players looking for genuine systemic complexity may hit the ceiling fast.

 Replayability rests almost entirely on the procedural tile generation.
 It works, but it doesn't always sustain the surprise over time.
+You'd want more varied secondary objectives, events that shake up the routine, a little more benevolent friction so that each run feels distinct from the last.

 What we take away